Confusopoly: A group of companies with similar products who confuse customers instead of competing on price and quality.

 - Instead of selling products and services separately, several items can be bundled together and sold for a single price.

-- Companies can sell services with long-term contracts without being upfront about the conditions of the contract.
+- Companies can sell services with long-term contracts without being upfront about the conditions of the contracts.

-Similarly, companies can easily confuse consumers about product quality:
+Similarly, companies can confuse consumers about product quality:

 - Lots of entities rate and review products.
-Companies can choose to mention the results from whatever entity puts them in the most favorable light.
+Companies can choose to only mention reviews from entities that say positive things.

 - Companies can mislead consumers about consumers’ own needs.